How to Fix an Overbite

 When not dealt with until later in life, the situation will be worse, and treatment will be harsher and may take longer.
 Regardless of the age of the patient, a plan of action is going to be set up.
-In the more severe cases, it will be necessary to sign up to around 2 years of treatment, as anything less will not have the same impact.
-The first thing will be x rays and because of this the orthodontist will be able to work out the type of overbite they are dealing with.
+In the more severe cases, it will be necessary to sign up for around 2 years of treatment, as anything less will not have the same impact.
+The first thing will be x-rays and because of this, the orthodontist will be able to work out the type of overbite they are dealing with.
 At this stage, the plan will be put into action and for children can include:

 - The use of a growth modification device.
 The ideal time for this will be when there is a growth spurt.
 When this has been done, the jaw will be better aligned and in the correct position for the teeth to come through.

 - Braces – this is where an orthodontist excels as once in place, the brace will work to move the teeth into the position in the jaw where they should be.
 The jaw and overbite will both be improved.

 - Retainers – if the braces are removed and nothing is done to follow up, the teeth could move back to where they used to be.
 Once retainers are put in, it will reinforce the new location and keep the teeth where the brace placed them.

 With adults, it is a slightly different procedure when you must know how to fix an overbite, but hopefully, the final results will be the same and just as effective and long-term.

 - Braces – the only teeth that will be affected are the ones that have to be moved to correct the overbite.